solliancenet/dp-203-v2/labs/01/README.md

 First, you need to make sure the service principal has permissions to work with the Azure Data Explorer cluster and database.
 The setup procedure has already configured the necessary permissions, so you will just inspect them to make sure everything is in place.

 Open the Azure Portal and navigate to the Azure Data Explorer cluster that has been created in your resource group.
 Select the `Databases` section on the left, then select the `ASA-Data-Explorer-DB-01` from the list of databases, and then select the `Permissions` section on the left.
-You should see the `Azure Synapse Analytica GA Labs` application listed under the `Database Admin` role.
+You should see the `Azure Synapse Analytica GA Labs SUFFIX` (where `SUFFIX` is your unique suffix used during lab deployment) application listed under the `Database Admin` role.

 ![Azure Data Explorer database permissions](media/lab-02-ex-01-task-01-database-permissions.png)